 - Place in the oven and bake for 25 minutes or until brown and slightly firm at the top.

 - Remove from the oven and let them cool before serving.

-Note: combining the dough mixture lightly by hand, makes the biscuits light and tender.
-You can make the biscuits smaller, but if you do check them after 15 minutes of baking.
+- Also, you can make the biscuits smaller, but if you do, check them after 15 minutes of baking.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 If You Care Parchment Baking Paper – 70 Sq Ft Roll - Unbleached, Chlorine Free, Greaseproof, Silicone Coated – Standard Size – Fits 13 Inch Pans

 Nordic Ware Natural Aluminum Commercial Baker's Half Sheet (2 Pack), Silver

 Excellanté 1.5-Ounce Stainless Steel Ambidextrous Scoop, Oval Shape 0.8125 by 2.5-Inch

 Amount Per Serving: Calories: 361Total Fat: 23gSaturated Fat: 16gTrans Fat: 1gUnsaturated Fat: 5gCholesterol: 34mgSodium: 251mgCarbohydrates: 36gFiber: 6gSugar: 6gProtein: 6g